maxim2266/csvplus/README.md

 Type `Table` implements sequential operations on a given data source as well as the `DataSource` interface itself and other iterating methods.
 All sequential operations are 'lazy', i.e. they are not invoked immediately, but instead they return a new table which, when iterated over, invokes the particular operation.
-The operations can be chained using so called fluent API.
+The operations can be chained using so called fluent interface.
 The actual iteration over a table only happens when any of the following methods are called:
 - `ForEach`
 - `IndexOn`